aarongorka/aarongorka-com/content/blog/aws-alb-limitations.md

 ---
 title: "AWS ALB Limitations"
 date: 2018-07-14T11:20:07+10:00
+featuredImage: "/media/IMG_20170707_094052.jpg"
 ---

 AWS Application Load Balancer has a few limitations that may not be obvious.
+Keep these limitations in mind when considering what load balancing solution best suits your needs.

+{{< figure src="/media/IMG_20170707_094052.jpg" >}}

 # Cost